quackercrumbs/capcoin/test/README.md

 View the sample files in the test directory to get an idea of how to create tests.
 That sample was copied from the googletest sample.

 To view more google test samples go to the googletest/googletest/samples directory.

+## Problems

+The following test have not been implemented:

+ - transaction_unittest
+ - block_unittest
+ - merkle_unittest